cinck/tg_scool_bot/README.md

 # tg_scool_bot

-This is a school process info and managing telegram bot.
+This telegram bot provides school study process info and managing.

-Please visit page https://cinck.github.io/ to start.
+Please visit page https://cinck.github.io/ to start using bot.

 Bot program uses database to store and retrieve users data and their requests.